recfab/repo42/recfab-net-sphinx/book/journals/2024/06/08/update-note-tags.md

 ---
-title: "How to bulk add tags to markdown frontmatter with YQ"
 date: 2024-06-08T21:30:00-07:00
 ---
+# How to bulk add tags to markdown frontmatter with YQ

 I keep my notes in markdown format, with tags stored in frontmatter.
 Sometimes I need to apply a particular tag to all notes in a folder.